garrett-eclipse/google-maps/readme.txt

 == Changelog ==

 = 2.2.6 =
-* 1) ADD: Added advanced view for store locator ith detailed description.
+* 1) ADD: Added advanced view for store locator with detailed description.
 * 2) FIX: UX/UI issue fixes as well as functionality optimization.
-* 3) EDIT: Approved the licensing page with the whole list of pugin functionality.
+* 3) EDIT: Approved the licensing page with the whole list of plugin functionality.

 = 2.2.5 =
 * 1) We have added a new option of maps full screen.